apostrophecms/apostrophe-headless/README.md

 }
 ```

+Or you can require only specific fields in the GET request by adding the query filters `includeFields` and `excludeFields`.

+Examples:
+`/api/v1/products?includeFields=type,slug,name`
+`/api/v1/products?excludeFields=type,slug,name`

+It is useless to use both `includeFields` and `excludeFields` in the same query, as `includeFields` has the priority over `excludeFields`.

-Or you can require only specific fields in the GET request by adding the query filter `includeonly`: `/api/v1/products?includeonly=type,slug,name`.
-Excluded fields with `api: false` or `api: 'editPermissionRequired'` if appropriate will not be displayed of course.
+Excluded fields with `api: false` or `api: 'editPermissionRequired'` if appropriate will not be displayed of course, even if added to `includeFields`.

-Example of a response to `/api/v1/products?includeonly=type,slug,excludedFieldInSchema`
+Example of a response to `/api/v1/products?includeFields=type,slug,excludedFieldInSchema`

 ```
 [